Organic Whole Durum Flour – 5 or 10 lb bags

 Milled Fresh — Our durum flour is milled fresh upon order.
 We use granite stone mills and mill at low temperature within a day or two of shipping.
 Your flour arrives as fresh as possible, retaining maximum nutritional value and flavor.

-Our Durum is supplied by Montana Flour & Grains who have built their reputation on quality and service.
-Their grain is grown by more than 150 family-owned and operated farms.
-They are committed to ideals of sustainable stewardship of our natural resources for those of future generations.
+Our grain is grown by family-owned and operated farms — certified organic farms that are committed to ideals of sustainable stewardship of our natural resources for those of future generations.

 Please read “Is Durum Wheat Flour Healthy?“, by Dr. Oz, MD, and Michael F. Roizen, MD